safing/web/jobs/ux-designer.md

 ## What we're looking for
 ----------------

-This is a broad role which primarily involves improving - and maybe completely revamping - our user interfaces at Stamp, Portmaster, Gate17 as well as our homepage.
-Both our developing founders come from the backend and somehow muddled together our current UX.
+This is a broad role, which primarily involves improving - and maybe completely revamping - the user interfaces of Stamp, Portmaster and Gate17, as well as our homepage.
+Our current developers (both are founders) feel at home with backend code and somehow hacked together the current UI.
 We're certain we can learn a lot from you!

-You'll take responsibility over this field, hence you will have a great impact in our UX and our online presence from day one.
+You'll take responsibility over this field, hence you will have a great impact on our user experience and our online presence from day one.
 We will help you and guide you into this role until you can take over yourself.

-We do have [partners](https://infound.at) who created our website layout and theme-world assets.
+We do have [a partner](https://infound.at) who created our website layout and theme-world assets.
 You might also collaborate with them from time to time.

-Since we are a small team with lots of responsibilities, it will help if you are flexible and willing to adapt into related areas _which you like_.
-This might include frontend design (HTML/CSS), asset design, frontend development (Vue.js) etc...
+Because we are a small team with lots of responsibilities, it will be helpful if you are flexible and willing to adapt into related areas _you feel comfortable with_.
+This might include frontend design (HTML/CSS), asset design, frontend development (js frameworks), etc...
-This will happen naturally, and only after you feel comfortable in your current role, but we felt the need to point that out beforehand - we still are in the startup phase.
+This will happen naturally, and only after you feel confident in your current role, but we felt the need to point that out beforehand.
+Afterall, we are still in the startup phase.

-Also, be prepared to collaborate with additional team members in the next year(s).
-We do have plans on expanding the team further, but again, all should flow naturally.
+Also, be prepared to collaborate with additional team members soon.
+We do have plans on expanding the team further, but again, all should grow naturally.

 #### What this role involves: